 Maureen Rubin is an Assistant Professor at the University of Nevada, Reno.
 She has worked in the area of mental health for several years in various capacities.
 She has engaged in clinical work with individuals with mental illness and their families both in the United States and in India.
-Through her continued interest in the field of mental health, she has served as a clinician, administrator, researcher, lead evaluator of SAMHSA funded projects and developed & taught graduate level courses in mental health.
+Through her continued interest in the field of mental health, she has served as a clinician, administrator, a researcher, and a lead evaluator of SAMHSA funded projects and developed & taught graduate level courses in mental health.
 We sat down to have a conversation with her about her experiences in the field of social work.

 Though it probably differs by practice setting, what are the most common challenges that social workers face today?

 This really varies.
-It could be the case load or the number of clients each one has to work with.
+It could be the caseload or the number of clients each one has to work with.
 Some of the other challenges are for those without their license.
 It can be difficult trying to keep up with work and state requirements and changes within states as well as agencies.

 What does it take to be an effective social worker?

 The desire to understand where an individual is coming from and not making assumptions is vital to being a good social worker.
-Being open and accepting to the fact that you’re working on a different set of observations and always asking yourself, “What do I need to learn to work with this client?”
+Being open and accepting of the fact that you’re working on a different set of observations and always asking yourself, “What do I need to learn to work with this client?”

 Acquired knowledge is important to connect with a client or people in the community.
 The urge to help and transfer knowledge to a skill to work with a client or in a community is a great expertise.
-Being a good listener and culturally aware of the various diversity related issues could mold a person to be an effective social worker.
+Being a good listener and culturally aware of the various diversity-related issues could mold a person to be an effective social worker.

 What goals might students have after they earn their online Master of Social Work?